JoshGlasson/JoshsBlog/content/2020-07-24 creating-the-blog.md

 ```
 </div>

-The last thing I wanted was for images to expand when clicked, to make it easier to view them.
+I then viewed it on my phone and felt some of the images were a bit too small, so I wanted the images to expand when clicked.
 I started following a guide on <a href="https://www.w3schools.com/howto/howto_css_modal_images.asp" target="_blank">using modals by w3schools</a> which was a helpful starting point.
 However there was a couple of problems.
 The first was that `document` did not exist straight away for me, so it would throw an error, the second was their example only worked for one image, to have more than one you would have to specify every single image id.

-To solve the first problem, I used onMount to wait for the page to load before triggering the script, so document definitely existed before I tried accessing it.
+To solve the first problem, I used `onMount` to wait for the page to load before triggering the script, so `document` definitely existed before I tried accessing it.
 To solve the second problem I had to change a little more.
 Instead of getting a single element by id, I got all elements that had the `img` tag.
 <div id="codeSnippet">